 - The ability to engage with others and deepen attachment bonds.

-- The ability to create emotional ideas.
+- The ability to create emotional ideas and think creativity.

 - The ability to build bridges between ideas, and so, become a logical thinker.